-The simplest version of an LFER model convenient for exposition is one in which average daily consumption of therms by household k in bill period t, denoted by ADC{kt} , is a function of the binary variable $Post_t$, taking a value of zero if month t is in the pre-treatment period, and one if in the post-treatment period and the interaction of $Post_t$ with the binary variable Treatment_k, taking a value of zero if household k is assigned to the control group, and one if assigned to the treatment group.
-The interaction $Post_t$.
-Treatment_k takes a value of one when both $Post_t$ and $Treatment_k$ equal one, and zero otherwise.
-Formally, the LFER model is shown in Equation 2-1.
+The simplest version of an LFER model convenient for exposition is one in which average daily consumption of therms by household k in bill period t, denoted by ADC{kt} , is a function of the binary variable Post_t, taking a value of zero if month t is in the pre-treatment period, and one if in the posttreatment period and the interaction of Post_t with the binary variable Treatment_k, taking a value of zero if household k is assigned to the control group, and one if assigned to the treatment group.
+The interaction Post_t.
+Treatment_k takes a value of one when both Post_t and Treatment_k equal one, and zero otherwise.
+Formally, the LFER model is shown in Error!
+Reference source not found.